dawonahn/NeAT/README.md

 # Neural Additive Tensor Decomposition for Sparse Tensors
 This is a PyTorch implementation of "Neural Additive Tensor Decomposition for Sparse Tensors".
-This paper proposed a novel approach that discover non-linear latent patterns in multi-aspect data in an interpretable way.
+This paper proposed NeAT, a tensor decomposition methods discover non-linear latent patterns in tensors in an interpretable way.

 ## Prerequisites
-Before you begin using this code, make sure you have the following dependencies installed:
+Before you begin using this code, make sure you have the following libraries installed:
 - Python 3.9
 - PyTorch
 - NumPy
 - DotMap
+- TensorLy
+- torchmetrics

 ## Usage
-To run the demo script, simply execute the run.sh script, which in turn runs src/main.py.
+To run the demo script, simply execute the `demo.sh` script or run the `demo.ipynb`
-The script is designed to work with different datasets, which are located in the dataset directory.

 ## Directory structure